-Office Hours: Monday 10:00 to 12:30; Tuesday, 1:00 to 2:00; Wednesday, 9:30 to 11:00; Thursday,
+Office Hours: Monday and Wednesday 11:00 to 12:00; Tuesday and Thursday 11:00 to 12:00; and 2:00 to 3:00 or by appointment.

-1:00 to 2:00, or by appointment.
 Email: wsawyer@wcupa.edu

 COURSE DESCRIPTION

 An entirely new approach to Physics 100, this course is designed to stimulate your imagination, challenge your preconceived notions about the world around you, and help you develop real world decision-making skills.
 It uses a modified case study approach to examine of some of the critical decisions to be faced by tomorrow's leaders.
 Although input from all the disciplines from anthropology to zoology could and probably will affect these decisions in one way or another we will focus on the decision-making process and the critical role the techniques and concepts of physics will play in them.